mobilecoinfoundation/mcips/text/0026-block-version-based-protocol-evolution.md

 Desktop clients, which use the lmdb database `mc-ledger-db`, already work by comparing the block version of new blocks to the `mc_transaction_core::BLOCK_VERSION` constant.
 They should continue doing this, but the constant should be renamed `MAX_BLOCK_VERSION`.

-We do not at this time propose that the `Tx` object itself should contain a `block_version`, instead, transactions are valid if they conform to the rules for the current block version.
+We do not at this time propose that the `Tx` object itself should contain a `block_version`.
+Instead, transactions are valid if they conform to the rules for the current block version.

 # Drawbacks
 [drawbacks]: #drawbacks